This Excel tutorial explains how to use the Excel YEAR function with syntax and examples.

 The Microsoft Excel YEAR function returns a four-digit year (a number from 1900 to 9999) given a date value.

 The syntax for the Microsoft Excel YEAR function is:

 YEAR( date_value )

 The YEAR function can be used in the following versions of Microsoft Excel:

 The YEAR function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel YEAR function examples and explore how you would use the YEAR function as a worksheet function in Microsoft Excel:
+Let's look at some Excel YEAR function examples and explore how to use the YEAR function as a worksheet function in Microsoft Excel: